-LevoCap ER is the first product candidate utilizing SECURELTM, Relmada's proprietary abuse deterrent extended release technology for opioid drugs.
+LevoCap ER is the first product candidate utilizing SECUREL, Relmada's proprietary abuse deterrent extended release technology for opioid drugs.
 SECUREL dosage forms cannot be easily crushed for inhalation or to obtain rapid euphoria from high blood levels when swallowed.
 It is also exceedingly difficult for intravenous abusers to extract the active drug from the dosage form using common solvents, including alcohol.

 Relmada is developing LevoCap ER under the 505(b)(2) regulatory pathway.
-We have submitted a meeting request to the FDA to discuss the Phase III clinical plan for LevoCap ER.
+Following an exchange of correspondence and meeting with the FDA in January 2017, we have defined a path forward for the Phase III clinical plan for LevoCap ER and new drug application (NDA) filing.